sethforprivacy/sethforprivacy.com/content/posts/comparing-private-spends.md

 Bitcoin when trying to use both in a private manner.
 I'll use this blog post to break it down in a bit more detail, and add a new contender to the mix -- Zcash.

+The reason I've chosen to focus on efficiency of each protocol is that users will generally prioritize simplicity and low cost, and if a privacy protocol can provide both of those to users, they can greatly aid adoption of powerful tools.
+While users do generally prefer to have privacy (who reading this is willing to email me all of your passwords and home address?), they will not normally go above and beyond, at great cost in time and money, to preserve their privacy.

+So for this post, let's take a look at how each of the three most recognized privacy approaches in cryptocurrency stack up in size, cost (in both money and time!), and throughput.

-But first, an introduction to each approach to privacy.
+But first, an introduction to each network's approach to privacy.

-### Bitcoin
+#### Bitcoin - Privacy by Wallet

-[Bitcoin](https://bitcoin.org/en/) is the king of cryptocurrencies and made major breakthroughs that enabled the existence of cryptocurrencies like Monero and Zcash.
+[Bitcoin](https://bitcoin.org/en/) is the king of cryptocurrencies and made major breakthroughs that enabled the existence of cryptocurrencies like [Monero](https://www.getmonero.org/) and [Zcash](https://z.cash).
 While many thought it's approach to privacy sufficient in the early days, people quickly realized that the pseudonymity it offered was insufficient for many use cases and allowed users to very easily ruin their own privacy via things like combining outputs, re-using addresses, and simple output amount analysis among many other heuristics.

 There are currently two main approaches to gaining some level of "reasonable privacy" on Bitcoin, using CoinJoin[^1] to obfuscate UTXO ownership, and the Lightning Network[^2] to move the trail of funds off-chain (to some extent).